nexpy/nxrefine/docs/source/introduction.rst

    :align: center
    :width: 80%

-   *Example of the eperimental geometry used in NXRefine, with the Φ-axis horizontal (χ = -90°).*
+   *Example of the experimental geometry used in NXRefine, with the Φ-axis horizontal (χ = -90°).*

 The sample is at the center of a χ-circle, which can be rotated about